To say my first Salvador carnival experience was overwhelming and bewildering would be an understatement.

-There are three basic ways you can take in carnival — as a part of a group, in the viewing stands, or on the streets.
+There are three basic ways you can take in carnaval — as a part of a group, in the viewing stands, or on the streets.

 - As a part of a group — you’ll actually walk with the band or artist the length of the circuit.
 This is called being in a “bloco” and you’ll need to wear “fantasia” or “adabá”.
-(Click here for a refresher on these terms)
+(Get a refresher on these terms)

-- In a viewing stand — You get to stay put and watch as the Carnival circuit goes by.
+- In a viewing stand — You get to stay put and watch as the Carnaval circuit goes by.
 There are over 30 different viewing stand (camarote) options at a variety of price points with lots of different benefits.

-- On the streets — Salvador is truly the people’s carnival, so it’s always free to watch on the streets.
+- On the streets — Salvador is truly the people’s carnaval, so it’s always free to watch on the streets.
 When you are on the streets you’ll be called part of the “pipoca”.

 Click here to find out why watching the streets means you are part of the pipoca and more about each of the different types of viewing options.

 The Salvador Carnival Calendar

-You probably know that the carnival dates are tied to Easter and the Lenten calendar.
-Carnival in Salvador starts the Thursday before Ash Wednesday and goes through the official holiday, Carnival Day, on Tuesday (the day before Ash Wednesday).
+You probably know that the carnaval dates are tied to Easter and the Lenten calendar.
+Carnaval in Salvador starts the Thursday before Ash Wednesday and goes through the official holiday, Carnaval Day, on Tuesday (the day before Ash Wednesday).